Alexis & Fido

 Alexis & Fido, a.k.a.
-Los Pitbulls, Los Reyes Del Perreo, are a reggaeton duo from Puerto Rico.
+Los Pitbulls, Los Reyes del Perreo, are a reggaeton duo from Puerto Rico.
 They are CEOs and co-founders of Wild Dogz Music.
 In 2008, Sobrenatural was nominated for Album Urbano.
 In 2012, "Energía" was nominated for Canción Urbana.
 In 2013, "Rompe la Cintura" was nominated for – Interpretación Urbana.
 Nominated for the 2014 awards, "Álbum Urbano" with La Esencia.

 Musical career

 According to Fido, he and Yandel were close friends as teenagers and helped each other kick-start their careers.
 Likewise, Alexis was close to Wisin, and also helped him with his career.
 Eventually the two duos were formed, Alexis & Fido and Wisin & Yandel, and went their separate ways.
-Alexis & Fido featured on Yandel's solo album Quien Contra Mí, in Wisin's solo album El Sobreviviente and Wisin & Yandel featured on Alexis & Fido's Los Reyes Del Perreo album.
+Alexis & Fido featured on Wisin & Yandel's De Otra Manera album, both as a group and as solo appearances.
+They made more appearances such as Yandel's solo album Quien Contra Mí, in Wisin's solo album El Sobreviviente.
 These plans include working with artists like Arcángel, Wisin & Yandel again, and many more artists.

 Their debut album, 2005's The Pitbulls, debuted at the No. 2 spot on Billboard's Top Heatseekers and the Latin Rhythm charts and at the No. 1 spot on the Top Latin Albums chart, eventually reaching gold status with over 200,000 copies sold worldwide.
 Their debut single, 2005's "Eso Ehh!", entered the Top 10 of Billboard's Hot Latin Singles chart and was featured on an episode of HBO's The Wire, and on the television series Entourage.